How will design trends affect school websites in 2019?

 The movement of design towards a function-based focus is the major trend that we will see continue throughout 2019; it will be more concerned with finding creative solutions that make websites easier for people to use.
 Some of the most important changes in 2019 will be things that don’t particularly stand out to users or wow anyone, but are vital when it comes to improving the overall user experience.

-There are a huge number of areas where user experience-led design will focus throughout 2019 but here are the ones we believe will be most significant.
+There are a huge number of areas where user experience-led design will affect things throughout 2019 but here are the ones we believe will be most significant.

 Navigation and layout